 The star finder is a little gadget that always points to the same star, as long as you align it with a compass.
-I made this as a gift to always show, day and night, where Arcturus, the brightest star in the Northern Hemisphere (and the 4th brightest in the entire sky) is located.
+I made this to always show, day and night, where Arcturus, the brightest star in the Northern Hemisphere (and the 4th brightest in the entire sky) is located.

 The project relies quite a bit on the understanding of celestial movements, rotation axes, how star positions are given and how ones location on the earth and the local time all play their part.

 I thought long about whether I should make this a full two-axis pointer, with configurable star positions to track from basically every part of the world, but I decided not to.
 If you want to build such a system there are other instructables for that.
 This link is just an example.

 Edit: actually, after having written this instructable, I decided to give it a go and build a two axis tracker in the same style..